Chemical cartridge: Mass increase

-To protect workers from carbon monoxide cartridges often use the catalyst hopcalite.
-This catalyst does not change its properties over time of use, but when it moistens, the degree of protection may be significantly reduced.
+Filters to protect workers from carbon monoxide cartridges often use the catalyst hopcalite.
+This catalyst does not change its properties over time when it is being used, but when it moistens, the degree of protection may be significantly reduced.
 Because water vapor is always present in the air, the polluted air is dehumidified in the cartridge (for use of the catalyst).
 Since the mass of water vapor in the polluted air is greater than the mass of harmful gases, trapping moisture from the air leads to a significantly higher increase in the mass of cartridges than the trapping gases.
 This is a substantial difference, and it can be used to determine whether to continue to use gas cartridges further without replacement.
 The cartridge is weighed, and a decision can be made based on the magnitude of increase of its mass.
-For example, the book describes gas cartridges (model "СО"), which were replaced after a weight gain (relative to initial) of 50 grams.